anthonynsimon/usewebhook-cli/README.md

 ## Installation

-To install UseWebhook CLI, you can download the binary for your operating system from the [releases page](https://github.com/yourusername/usewebhook-cli/releases) or [build it](#build-from-source) from source.
+To install UseWebhook CLI, you can either use the automated install script below, download the binary for your operating system from the [releases page](https://github.com/yourusername/usewebhook-cli/releases), or [build it](#build-from-source) from source.

 ### Automated install script